-International Seminary is located in the heart of sunny Florida, fifteen miles northwest of Orlando, at 3927 U.S. Highway 441 in Plymouth.
-Central Florida is known as the world's tourist mecca, with attractions such as Walt Disney World Vacation Kingdom and EPCOT Center (the world's number one tourist destination), Cypress Gardens, the Kennedy Space Center, Sea World, and some of the best beaches in the world, including Daytona Beach.
+International Seminary is located in the heart of sunny Florida, fifteen miles northwest of Orlando, at 3927 W. Orange Blossom Trail, Apopka, 32712 (actually in Plymouth).
+NOTE: Do not use this address for mailing packages as the Post Office does not deliver to this rural area.
+For USPS use: PO Box 1075, Plymouth, FL 32768.
+Central Florida is known as the world's tourist mecca, with attractions such as Walt Disney World Vacation Kingdom and EPCOT Center (the world's number one tourist destination), Universal Studies, Sea World, the Kennedy Space Center, Lego Land, and some of the best beaches in the world, including Daytona Beach.